UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Specifications Planning Dev. & Test Prototype 6.
 Report

-A good example to see how the interrupt mechanism for detecting signal edges works is for instance: modify the design phase #1 (Adder_BCD_1digit) above so that the truth table is calculated only when EXE pushbutton is pressed.
-This means that even if the input operands are changed, only after clicking EXE the results will be displayed.
+A good example to see how the interrupt mechanism for detecting signal edges works is for instance: modify the design phase #1 (Adder_BCD_1digit) so that the truth table is calculated only when EXE pushbutton is pressed.
+This means that even if we modify the input operands only after clicking EXE the new result will be displayed.

 Adder_BCD_1digit